goodmike31/pl-asr-bigos-tools/README.md

 To validate if configuration is valid, run: make test

 ### Running all evaluation steps
-To run all evaluation steps for a specific project: make eval-e2e PROJECT=<project_name>
+To run all evaluation steps for a specific runtime_config: make eval-e2e RUNTIME_CONFIG=<runtime_config_name>

-To force the evaluation for all projects: make eval-e2e-force-all
+To force the evaluation for all runtime_configs: make eval-e2e-force-all

-To run the evaluation for all projects: make eval-e2e-all
+To run the evaluation for all runtime_configs: make eval-e2e-all
-To force the evaluation for a specific project: make eval-e2e-force PROJECT=<project_name>
+To force the evaluation for a specific runtime_config: make eval-e2e-force RUNTIME_CONFIG=<runtime_config_name>

 ### Running specific evaluation step
-Generate report with generated make hyps-stats PROJECT=<project_name>
+Generate report with generated make hyps-stats RUNTIME_CONFIG=<runtime_config_name>

 ### Replicating BIGOS V2 benchmark results
-To run evaluation for BIGOS V2 dataset run: make eval-e2e PROJECT=BIGOS
+To run evaluation for BIGOS V2 dataset run: make eval-e2e RUNTIME_CONFIG=bigos
 To replicate exact results, contact micjun@amu.edu.pl to obtain copy of ASR hypotheses.

 ### Replicating PELCRA for BIGOS benchmark results
-To run evaluation for PELCRA for BIGOS dataset run: make eval-e2e PROJECT=PELCRA
+To run evaluation for PELCRA for BIGOS dataset run: make eval-e2e RUNTIME_CONFIG=pelcra
 To replicate exact results, contact micjun@amu.edu.pl to obtain copy of ASR hypotheses.

 ### Runtime Configuration Creation/Modification